Lessons in Learning Chinese: Greg Bell

 Any memorable milestones?
 Any, “Aha!”, or eureka moments?

 Not really sure how to describe it other than, perhaps, with all my input it had finally become a subconscious output of ability.
-Of course I still have a lot of work to do, but it was incredibly motivating.
-These kinds of moments should be savored; sometimes they happen when you read an article, sometimes when you are just passively looking at a sign.
+Of course, I still have a lot of work to do, but it was incredibly motivating.
+These kinds of moments should be savored; sometimes they happen when you read an article, and sometimes when you are just passively looking at a sign.
 Suddenly you realize “I can read all that”.
 It’s amazing.
 Truly the best motivator one can have.

 How do you keep yourself motivated while studying Chinese?